Details About the ESL Test From COMPASS

 Things to Know about COMPASS ESL

-- The COMPASS ESL is an exam that is on the list of the approved ATB or Ability to Benefit tests of U.S. Department of Education.
+- The ESL section is listed on the approved ATB or Ability to Benefit tests of U.S. Department of Education.
 ATB exam is an assessment test that a candidate has to take at the time of enrolment if he wants to apply for financial aid or if he did not complete high school.
 With the result of this test, the college will place you in the right ESL courses.

 - This is a test that you can take in the college that you wish to study in.
 Just get in touch with the counsellor or advisor of the college for more information about the registration and date of testing.